ddsr-ops/technical-docs/cdc/oracle-debezium/expdp and impdp not break the  cdc road of xstream.md

 # Conclusion

 1. Expdp and impdp tools do not break the cdc road of Xstream
-2. Redo sql statements related to the target table could be viewed in the view v$logmnr_contents
+2. Redo sql statements related to the target table could be viewed in the view v$logmnr_contents, this means data imported by impdp tool can be captured by Xstream/LogMiner
+3. Parallelism in the impdp tool does not affect anything

 ```
 SELECT SCN, TIMESTAMP, xid, table_name, username, sql_redo FROM v$logmnr_contents WHERE username <> 'LOGMINER' AND TIMESTAMP > to_timestamp('2023-06-13 15:38:04', 'yyyy-mm-dd hh24:mi:ss') AND TIMESTAMP < to_timestamp('2023-06-13 15:39:00', 'yyyy-mm-dd hh24:mi:ss')